Coping with Terminal Cancer

 Grief is a natural human response to the loss of a loved one.
 It can show itself in

-the grieving process can take many years and many forms.
-The challenge of accepting
+For survivors, the grieving process can take many years and many forms.
+The challenge

-death and dying as the end stage of life is what the grieving process is all about.
+of accepting death and dying as the end stage of life is what the grieving process

 What is anticipatory grief vs. sudden loss?